MaikMichel/dbFlux/README.md

 ## Initialize project [#](#features 'Jumpt back to Features')

-To work with **dbFLux** you must either have an existing **dbFlow** or **xlc** project opened.
+To work with **dbFlux** you must either have an existing **dbFlow** or **xlc** project opened.
 *BUT* sometimes you don't need CI/CD tools to support your development process.
 Therefore you are now able to create the desired folder structure by just triggering the command: `dbFlux: Initialize project structure`.
 During the initialization you will have to enter some information about the project and the database connection.
 Additionally you have to define the project type (see [**Project Structure**](#project-structure 'Project Structure ')).
-The corresponding users, as well as scripts to create the APEX workspace and initial workspace users will be created automatically by **dbFLux**. **dbFlux** collects all these scripts in the file `db/_setup/install.sql`, so you don't have to install all files manually.
+The corresponding users, as well as scripts to create the APEX workspace and initial workspace users will be created automatically by **dbFlux**. **dbFlux** collects all these scripts in the file `db/_setup/install.sql`, so you don't have to install all files manually.
-> If you use FlexMode, you have to create Schemas (Command: `dbFLux: Add Schema`) and Workspace Folders (Command: Add `dbFLux: Workspace`) first.
+> If you use FlexMode, you have to create Schemas (Command: `dbFlux: Add Schema`) and Workspace Folders (Command: Add `dbFlux: Workspace`) first.
 Again, **dbFlux** collects all corresponding scripts in the file `db/_setup/install.sql` where you can apply your changes in one go.

 <p align="center">